< Browse to Previous Essay | Browse to Next Essay >

-As white settlers began to arrive in the early 1860s, Point Elliott became known as Mukilteo, an approximation of its original Native American name.
+As new settlers began to arrive in the early 1860s, Point Elliott became known as Mukilteo, an approximation of its original Native American name.
 It was briefly the county seat of Snohomish County when the county was first created in 1861.
 The community grew slowly through the remainder of the nineteenth century and into the twentieth; its industries included a cannery, one of Washington Territory’s earliest breweries, a powder plant, and of course, lumber and shingle companies.
 By 1947 Mukilteo’s population was approximately 775.

 Incorporation and Mukilteo’s First Mayor

 On April 29, 1947, Mukilteo residents voted 223 to 137 in favor of incorporation as a town of the fourth class.
 The Board of County Commissioners of Snohomish County approved the incorporation on May 5, and formal incorporation papers were filed with the secretary of state at 11 a.m. on May 8, 1947.

 Mukilteo’s first officers were also elected in the April 29 election.
 Alfred Tunem was elected mayor and Jack Gribble was elected treasurer.
 Luke Holtgeerts, R. D. McMasters, William Osborne, Richard Taylor, and Otto Zahler were elected councilmen.